Thu 04 Dec 2025 04:48

 WHERE DO YOU TRAIN?

 We train at Basingstoke RFC; at the council owned Down Grange sports facilities, with posters showing pitch allocations being displayed each week.
-Throughout the season, we play in fixtures and festivals as detailed in fixtures lists which each age group manager will have.
+Throughout the season, we play in games and festivals as detailed in fixtures lists which each age group manager will have.

 WHICH AGE GROUP SHOULD MY CHILD BE IN?